reframe-hpc/reframe/docs/tutorial_basics.rst

         It is recommended to set this attribute directly in the cli with the :option:`--setvar` option instead of marking a test in the test file.
         Just try adding `-Sdry_run_mode=1` to your command.

+ReFrame also generates a detailed JSON report for the whole regression testing session.
+By default, this is stored inside the ``${HOME}/.reframe/reports`` directory and a new report file is generated every time ReFrame is run, but you can control this through the :option:`--report-file` command-line option.

 Here are the contents of the report file for our first ReFrame run: